Range Map

 Overview

 The Cessna 195 Businessliner is a five-seat, single-engine, conventional-gear aircraft manufactured by Cessna between 1947 and 1954.
-It was Cessna’s most ambitious postwar general aviation offering — priced above a Bonanza at introduction and aimed squarely at the business market.
-The 195 was the first Cessna aircraft constructed entirely of aluminium and features a fully cantilever wing with no struts.
-Three variants were produced, distinguished by engine: the base 195 (Jacobs R-755A2, 300 HP), the 195A (Jacobs R-755-9, 245 HP), and the 195B (Jacobs R-755B2, 275 HP).
-Just over 1,000 were built; approximately half remain flying.
-The aircraft also served with the US Army and Air Force as the LC-126/U-20.
+It was an upmarket postwar offering aimed squarely at the business market, and the first Cessna built entirely of aluminium, with a fully cantilever wing and no struts.
+Its wide cabin and seven-cylinder Jacobs radial set it apart from anything else Cessna made at the time.
+Three variants were produced, distinguished by engine: the base 195 (Jacobs R-755A2, 300 hp), the 195A (Jacobs R-755-9, 245 hp), and the 195B (Jacobs R-755B2, 275 hp); the type also served with the US Army and Air Force as the LC-126 and U-20.

 Key Features for GA Buyers

-- Radial engine character: The Jacobs R-755 is a seven-cylinder, 775 cu in radial turning at a maximum 2,200 RPM.
-Smooth, distinctive, and — when well-maintained — reliable.
-The R-755B2 (195B) is generally regarded as the most dependable variant.
+- Radial Engine Character.
+The Jacobs R-755 is a seven-cylinder, 775 cu in radial turning at a maximum 2,200 RPM, smooth, distinctive, and, when well-maintained, reliable.
+The R-755B2 (195B) is generally regarded as the most reliable variant.

-- Cabin size: The fuselage width was driven by the 42-inch engine diameter, resulting in a genuinely roomy five-seat interior that punches well above its weight class for a 1940s single.
+- Cabin Size.
+The fuselage width was driven by the 42-inch engine diameter, giving a genuinely roomy five-seat interior for a single-engine aircraft of this era.

-- Semi-cabin-class fit and finish: Cessna positioned the 195 as near-cabin-class transportation.
-Front seats travel 15 inches fore-aft; the interior quality was exceptional for its era.
+- Semi-Cabin-Class Fit and Finish.
+Cessna positioned the 195 as near-cabin-class transportation.
+Front seats travel 15 inches fore and aft, and the interior quality was notably good for its era.

-- Engine accessibility: The Jacobs mount swings open sideways, giving unusually good access to magnetos, starter, and generator.
+- Engine Accessibility.
+The Jacobs mount swings open sideways, giving unusually good access to the magnetos, starter, and generator.

 Trade-offs

-- Fuel burn: 12–19 GPH depending on power setting and engine variant.
-At a typical 14 GPH cruise the 76-gallon usable fuel supply yields roughly 520–780 nm of range.
+- Fuel Burn.
+12 to 19 GPH depending on power setting and engine variant.
+At a typical 14 GPH cruise the 75-gallon usable supply gives roughly 5 hours of endurance and a still-air range near the type’s 800 NM, less reserves.

-- Specialist maintenance required: Radial experience is not universal.
-Air Repair, Inc. (type certificate holder) and Radial Engines, Ltd. are the key support resources.
+- Specialist Maintenance Required.
+Radial experience is not universal.
+Air Repair, Inc. (the type certificate holder) and Radial Engines, Ltd. are the key support resources.
 Parts availability is adequate but not trivial.

-- Overheating on taxi: The tight cowl traps heat.
-In hot conditions or at large airfields, extended ground operations require care; a secondary oil cooler is a common owner modification.
+- Overheating on Taxi.
+The tight cowl traps heat.
+In hot conditions or at large airfields, extended ground operations require care, and a secondary oil cooler is a common owner modification.

-- Insurance: Ground loop history makes the 195 a challenging insurance proposition, particularly for lower-time taildragger pilots.
-Premiums are elevated relative to equivalent fixed-gear aircraft.
+- Insurance.
+Ground-loop history makes the 195 a challenging insurance proposition, particularly for lower-time taildragger pilots.
+Premiums are elevated accordingly.

-- No modern avionics factory support: Cessna provides minimal support; owners are on their own for avionics upgrades and airframe parts sourcing.
+- No Modern Factory Support.
+Cessna provides minimal support; owners are on their own for avionics upgrades and airframe parts sourcing.

 See Also

-- Beechcraft V35B Bonanza – direct contemporary competitor at a lower price point: retractable gear, flat engine, higher cruise speed.
+- Beechcraft V35B Bonanza – direct contemporary competitor at a lower price point; retractable gear, a flat engine, and higher cruise speed.
 Compare

-- Cessna 180 Skywagon – later Cessna taildragger: simpler flat engine, lower operating cost, less cabin space.
+- Cessna 180 Skywagon – the later Cessna taildragger with a simpler flat engine, lower operating cost, and less cabin space.
 Compare

 Technical Specifications